-This guitar practice video shows how to solve your guitar playing problems:
+Watch this guitar practice video to learn how to solve your guitar playing problems:

 Here is how to use this method when you practice guitar:

 When you struggle to play something on guitar, isolate the exact notes that give you trouble.
 Focusing on the source of your guitar playing problems makes your practicing more productive.
 Watch the video above (starting at 0:58) to see an example of how to correctly isolate your guitar practice problems.
 This helps you avoid wasting practice time on things you can play well.

 EMAIL TO GET ACCESS